mk-the-creator/ACM-30days-Challenge--Mounish-Kumar/README.md

-# ACM-30day-Challenge--Kasi-Viswanadham-
+# ACM-30day-Challenge--Mounish-Kumar-
 # 🧠 Data Challenge Series

 ## 👤 Short Self-Intro

 Hi!
-I'm Seemakurthi Naga Surya Kasi Viswanadham, a data science enthusiast eager to solve real-world problems using ML, statistics, and analytical tools.
+I'm Omkaram Venkata Mounish Kumar Raju, an enthusiast eager to solve real-world problems using ML, statistics, and analytical tools.
 This repository is a curated journey through multiple challenge cycles focusing on preprocessing, modeling, and evaluation tasks to build solid data intuition and technical fluency.

 ---